This post may contain affiliate links

 I often get asked when the best time to go to Alaska is, and because I’m such a total wimp, and don’t love the snow, the best time for me is in the summer when the temperature is milder and there is no snow.
 I don’t know if there is a specific best month to visit Alaska.
 But if you’re hoping to catch northern lights or enjoy winter sports, then definitely choose a different time.
 We were there from July to September and by September it was already getting pretty cold.

 Nothing is more important to have in Alaska than good, warm waterproof shoes.
 I’d say it’s even more important than a jacket, in the summer at least!
+These are the shoes we wore in Alaska and they served us well!

 Kids: We love KEEN boots for the kids and buy a pair every winter!
 They are warm, comfortable, easy to put on, waterproof, durable and affordable.

 Men: Paul swears by his North Face Shoes.
-He is really hard on shoes and these last him about two years, which is seriously a record for him.
+He is really hard on shoes and these last him for about two years, which is seriously a record for him.
 He replaces them every two years with the same pair.

 Women: I’m totally obsessed with these BOOTS from Eddie Bauer!
 I wore them all over Europe for a year, all over Alaska and the Pacific Northwest for months and even in California.
 They are cute, waterproof and the most important factor for me: comfortable!
 I have extremely sensitive feet that get tired easily and I can wear these all day long with no problem!
 People ask me about them all the time and these are the boots I recommend to everyone.
 I even have two pairs.
 One I keep in Europe and one for the US!
 This is not sponsored, I have no affiliation with Eddie Bauer, I just REALLY love these boots!